adamsarpatki/hugoplate-adamsarpatki/content/english/sections/te-services.md

     - process_step: "Fees for knitting tech editing"
       icon: "images/transfer.png"
       content: |
-        **My hourly editing fee is €35** (+ VAT if applicable).
+        **My hourly editing fee is €35**.
 It includes three rounds of editing, and a final check.
+The final check is free if no changes are needed or if they take less than 30 minutes.

         **For the first two patterns I edit for you, you'll receive a 25% discount.** (This offer is subject to change.)

         Small, simple items might need 1-2 hours, while larger, more complicated designs could require 3-4 hours to edit.
 But I'll always give you an estimate beforehand.

         Payments can be made via Wise or Stripe.

-        (I mentioned VAT for transparency's sake, but I most likely wouldn't need to charge you any.
-I'll clarify the details if needed.)

     - process_step: "Knitting charts & schematics"
       icon: "images/sweater.png"